dym5-official/docs/projects/ecommerce/v1/help/faq.md

 # FAQ
-Answers to frequently asked questions...
+Answers to frequently asked questions.

+This is the second line.

 ## Hyas?
 Doks is a Hyas theme build by the creator of Hyas.